 Treatment time for ceramic braces is about the same as lingual braces, at 1-3 years on average.
 However, ceramic braces are often much cheaper than lingual braces and typically cost about $4,000 – $8,000.
 For this reason, some patients choose ceramic braces over lingual braces, even though they are a more noticeable option.

-Invisalign is the first clear aligner treatment.
-The aligners should be worn for 22 hours per day.
+Invisalign is the most popular and experienced clear aligner company.
+Their aligners should be worn for 22 hours per day.
 However, they are removable, making Invisalign considerably more convenient than both ceramic and lingual braces.
 ClearCorrect is a very similar brand of clear aligners.
 Both providers can correct most cases of crowding and spacing.
 But, people with severe cases of misalignment or moderate-to-severe bite issues may not be a good candidate.